mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 In the case where either absorber or empty container inputs are not provided, this correction is not performed.

+The data can be processed individually for all polarisation orientations available in the provided sample, or alternatively, the processing is done on averaged data.
+To process data averaged over polarisation orienantions, `OutputTreatment` property needs to be set to `AveragePol`.
+The alternative averaging is done over twoTheta positions of detectors, when `OutputTreatment` is set to `AverageTwoTheta`.
+In the latter case, the data is processed individually and averaged after polarisation correction is calculated.

 Finally, the polariser-analyser efficiency can be calculated, using the following formula:

 .. math:: \phi = \frac{\dot{I_{B}}(00) - \dot{I_{B}}(01)}{(2f_{p}-1) \dot{I_{B}}(00) + \dot{I_{B}}(01)},